 Jimmy Waldo: That’s it.
 Steven Tyler, I heard him in an interview three or four years ago.
-He said, Aerosmith will probably not do any more records at all because it will cost you much money, it’s too stressful.
+He said Aerosmith would probably not do any more records because it will cost you much money; it’s too stressful.
 They don’t make any money on the records; they make money from touring.
 They only tour, and they have plenty of songs to play.
 It’s not like they needed to make more records to have more songs.
 That’s the same thing.

 But when they play that one new song, people will go to the bar.
 “Laughs”

 Jimmy Waldo: That’s true too.
 Yes, absolutely.
 Because they don’t recognize the new stuff, they say, “We’ll wait till they play the hits.”